JBZoo/CSV-Blueprint/README.md

 It's also covered by tests, so it's always up-to-date.

 **Important notes**

 * I have deliberately refused typing of columns (like `type: integer`) and replaced them with rules, which can be combined in any sequence and completely at your discretion.
   This gives you great flexibility when validating CSV files.
-* All fields (unless explicitly stated otherwise) are optional, and you can choose not to declare them.
+* All options (unless explicitly stated otherwise) are optional, and you can choose not to declare them.
 Up to you.
 * If you specify a wrong rule name, non-existent values (which are not in the example below) or a different variable type for any of the options, you will get a schema validation error.
-At your own risk, you can use the `skip-schema` option to avoid seeing these errors and use your keys in the schema.
+At your own risk, you can use the `--skip-schema` option to avoid seeing these errors and use your keys in the schema.
+* All rules except `not_empty` ignored for empty strings (length 0).
+If the value must be non-empty, use `not_empty: true` as extra rule.
+Keep in mind that a space (` `) is also a character.
+In this case the string length will be `1`.
+If you want to avoid such situations, add the `is_trimmed: true` rule.
+* All rules don't depend on each other.
+They know nothing about each other and cannot influence each other.
+* You can use the rules in any combination.
+Or not use any of them.
+They are grouped below simply for ease of navigation and reading.
+* If you see the value for the rule is `is_some_rule: true` - that's just an enable flag.
+In other cases, these are rule parameters.
+* The order of rules execution is the same as in the schema.
+But in reality it will only change the order of errors in the report.
+* Most of the rules are case-sensitive.
+Unless otherwise specified.
+* As backup plan, you always can use the `regex` rule.
+But it is much more reliable to use clear combinations of rules.
+  That way it will be more obvious what went wrong.

 Below you'll find the full list of rules and a brief commentary and example for context.
 This part of the readme is also covered by autotests, so these code are always up-to-date.

-In any unclear situation, look into it first.
+In any unclear situation, look into it first ;)

 <!-- full-yml -->
 ```yml